michaeljmuller/plexstack/README.md

 The basic configuration steps need to be performed:
  - Start the servers
  - Configure SAB with info about your Usenet service provider (Astraweb)
+ - Configure Sonarr and Radarr with:
- - Configure Sonarr with info about your download client (SAB) and indexer (NZB Geek)
+   - Info about your download client (SAB)
- - Configure Radarr with info about your download client (SAB) and indexer (NZB Geek)
+   - Info about your indexer (NZB Geek)
- - Configure Plex, Sonarr, and Radarr to use shared directories (requires compatible permission / user & group ids)
+   - A location for the media assets after they're done downloading (the "root folders")

 Additional configuration:
  - Disable ISO